A Fourier interpolation method for numerical solution of FBSDEs: Global convergence, stability, and higher order discretizations: Numerical Results

 The FBSDE is solved on an alternative grid centred at $X_{0}$ with a uniform time mesh.
 For a given number of time steps $n$ and the initial number $N_{0}=1$ of intervals, the length of an increment interval is set as so that the truncated interval at time $t_{n}$ has length $1.8$.
 This restriction keeps the space nodes in the upper half plane knowing that the commodity price is a positive process.
 Moreover, the number of space steps on an increment interval is $N=2$.

-We numerically solve the BSDE with the explicit $1-$stage Runge-Kutta scheme of half order and an explicit $2-$stage Runge-Kutta scheme of first order.
+We numerically solve the BSDE with the explicit $1-$stage Runge-Kutta scheme of half-order and an explicit $2-$stage Runge-Kutta scheme of first-order.
 Under the explicit $1-$stage scheme, the commodity price is discretized with an Euler scheme whereas a Milstein scheme is used for the forward process $X$ under the explicit $2-$stage Runge-Kutta scheme.
 In addition, we use an explicit $2-$stage Runge-Kutta scheme with tableau

+Under both FBSDE discretizations, we compute two different types of error.
+The first error $E_{True}$ evaluates the maximal absolute error of the numerical solution with respect to the true solution